JeremieBeaudoin-Dion/JGame-Framework/README.md

 # Java-Game-Engine
 The Java-Game-Engine contains classes and packages useful when creating a new Java Game.
-It is divided in 4 packages (core, actions, images, physicalObjects).
+It is divided in 4 packages (core, actionOfGameHere, images, physicalObjects).

 See the WIKI (https://github.com/JeremieBeaudoin-Dion/Java-Game-Engine/wiki) for more explanations on how to use it